 I’d heard from countless travelers about this magical place, a place that my favorite Thai curry was named after (hint: it’s Panang), and I wanted to see it for myself.

-I knew that there would be a ton of things to do in Penang, so I decided to base myself here for a week.
+I knew that there would be a ton of things to do in Penang, so I decided to add it to my Malaysia itinerary and base myself here for a week.

 Penang is a melting pot of religions, cultures, and the best food in the country.
 A place that has colorful street art, a vibrant history, and stunning nature a short bus ride away.

 It was one of those places that had been talked up a lot, but regardless, I knew that it would end up being a special place to me before I even got there.
 And it definitely was.

 Let’s first start with the basics of what area I’m actually talking about in Malaysia.
 People use the names Penang and George Town fairly interchangeably, so let’s break it down into three parts – the state, the island, and the capital city.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 What’s in a Name – Is it Penang or George Town?